tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

 ## Update the minor engine version of the dedicated proxy instance

-**Note:** When you update the minor engine version of the dedicated proxy instance, the dedicated proxy instance will restart.
-The restart incurs a transient connection error of about 30 seconds.
+**Note:** If you update the minor engine version of the dedicated proxy instance, the dedicated proxy instance will restart.
+The restart causes a transient connection error of about 30 seconds.
 The time when the dedicated proxy instance will restart depends on the **Upgrade Time** that you specify.
 You can select **Upgrade Immediate** or **Upgrade within maintenance period**.
 We recommend that you update the minor engine version of the dedicated proxy instance during off-peak hours.
 Otherwise, make sure that your application is configured to automatically reconnect to your database system.

 1. Log on to the [ApsaraDB for RDS console](https://rds.console.aliyun.com/).